theosotr/cynthia/README.md

 Simply run

 ```
-sbt assembly
+make
 ```

 This gonna take a while.
-Upon completion, an executable `jar` of `cynthia` will be generated at ` target/scala-2.13/cynthia-assembly-0.1.0-SNAPSHOT.jar`.

 ## Run Cynthia